alexyu90/pair-in-list/README.md

 # Project Motivation

-This package solves a popular interview question and served as an package uploading exercise.
+This package solves a popular interview question and served as a package uploading exercise.

 # Licensing, Authors, Acknowledgements